Pro Travel Tips for First Time International Travelers

 Is this your first time traveling abroad?
-Taking the plunge on your very first international trip can be both exciting and intimidating.
+Taking the plunge on your very First Time International Travelers trip can be both exciting and intimidating.
 As you gear up to step out of your comfort zone and explore unknown territories far away from the warmth of your home, taste new cuisines and experience new cultures, a few silly mistakes can play a spoilsport in your first international trip.
 Don’t let them dampen your spirit, just pack your bags and keep in mind a few tips before starting out on your 1st international trip!

 You always hope that your trip to a foreign country goes absolutely hassle-free but sometimes things go unplanned.
 It is for times like these that you must be well prepared.
 If your passport gets lost or stolen while you are vacationing, you would want to be sure that you can still make it back to your country or at least be able to prove your citizenship.
 Hence, it is absolutely important to make a copy of your passport-both on paper for backup and an electronic copy on Google drive or cloud for extra backup.
 Be sure to mail a copy to a family member or friend you trust.
 That way even if things take a wrong turn, you would know how to find your way back.